 Sarah Olivia Hannah , known to have come from Nova Scotia, Canada , married James Yancey who we think was born in Cambridge, MA; or he may even have been from Nova Scotia originally.
 James was a (merchant) seaman; and married Sarah when she was very very young.
 Together they had six children, five sons and one daughter; they lived in Cambridge, MA and Boston.
 It is known that after the birth of the daughter, Sarah Olivia died; the children were separated and raised in foster homes.
 Fred and maybe some of the others were raised by a Mrs. Thompson.
 The baby girl was adopted/raised by another family.

 One of the sons was CHARLES - later in life became handicapped and was confined to a wheelchair.
 He had five daughters: Marie Yancey Garland, who had a daughter named Dorothy; and Vera Yancey Robinson who had four children.
 Their names are Lloyd, Gloria, Thelma (Cookie) Robinson-Varris and Vernon; all of whom have children and some of them have children.
 Myrtle Yancey, who married a Mr. Mitchell had one son who had one son; Thelma, who married Neil Halliday, had a son, Neil Jr., and daughter, Toni; and Sadie Yancey who was the Dean of Women at Howard University in Washington, DC for several years; and who never married or had children.

 Sisters Vera, Thelma, Sadie and Myrtle Yancey (top), and

-their parents Charles H Yancey and Minnie C. Jackson (below)
+below their father Charles H Yancey and his second wife Minnie C. Jackson

 Photos thanks to Toni H Schooler and Sheryll Varris - descendants